wp-plugins/kiss-metrics/readme.txt

 3. Add the API Key from Kiss Metrics to the settings (Admin > Settings > Kiss Metrics)

 == Changelog ==

+1.2.1 - moved JS to wp_head to enable more features from KI.

 1.2 - Added conditional to only show JS if API Key present.